Hit and Run Defense

 If you or a loved one is being investigated for a hit and run, or was involved in an accident and left the scene without sharing information with or securing medical attention for other parties, you should contact a reputable hit and run attorney immediately for help you with your case.
 Calling early and dealing with the problem immediately may make the difference between a criminal conviction and freedom.

-For a free and confidential consultation, contact Los Angeles hit and run lawyer Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, contact Los Angeles hit and run lawyer Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.